raziell74/skyrim-read-the-room-remastered/KnownBugs.md

   - This issue is being addressed in the "Uninstall Button" feature outlined in the "future plans" section.
 - [ ] CC Content helmets and hats don't work
 - [ ] Immersive Armors Helmets don't work
+- [ ] If you take a helmet from a follower and then unequip/re-equip your helmet it will add the followers previously eqiupped helmet to their inventory and equip it.